Understanding How to Navigate Federal Defamation Law

 Although proving defamation seems like an easy and clear process, different legal loopholes prevent claims from being identified as slander or libel:

-- A loophole exists; if a defamatory statement is not recognized as an opinion and is published, you may have the ability to sue for slander or libel.
+- A loophole exists; if a defamatory statement is not recognized as an opinion and is published, you may have the ability to sue for libel.

 Freedom of Speech